 General Education Curriculum Requirements and Regulations

 The college believes that all students, no matter what career or vocation they choose, benefit from liberal education; and so the college encourages the free search for knowledge and understanding drawn from the natural and social sciences, the humanities and the arts.
 By so doing, the college strives to empower students to develop lifelong habits of learning and intelligent, respectful discussion.
 Therefore, students must fulfill requirements in five general areas:

-- Students may not use a single course to satisfy more than one General Education (GE) requirement, except for Area V writing intensive courses.
+- Students may not use a single course to satisfy more than one General Education (GE) requirement, except for writing intensive courses.

-- Ordinarily, transfer courses may not be used to satisfy Area IV or Area V GE requirements.
+- Ordinarily, transfer courses may not be used to satisfy Upper-level liberal arts courses or Writing Intensive GE requirements.

-- Except in Area I, no course may be used to satisfy both a primary major requirement and a GE requirement.
+- Except in Foundations, no course may be used to satisfy both a primary major requirement and a GE requirement.
 However, students may satisfy both GE and minor or allied requirements with the same course.*

-- Students must complete Area II by the end of the junior year, but they are strongly encouraged to complete all of their GE requirements by that time.
+- Students must complete GE Approaches to Learning requirements by the end of the junior year, but they are strongly encouraged to complete all of their GE requirements by that time.

 - For matriculated students, GE courses must be taken on campus unless prior approval for transfer credit is granted by the Office of the Registrar in consultation with the appropriate program.

 * Students with multiple majors must designate one major as their primary major.
 A course may satisfy both a GE and a requirement for a second or third major pattern.

 At Transylvania, basic instruction in writing is provided in the First-Year Seminar Program, required of all students.
 Students who need further skills development may register for WRC 1112 - Writing Partnerships (CR/NC grading, 1⁄2 course unit).
 In addition, all Transylvania students may obtain special writing assistance and/or instruction as needed in the Writing Center.